 Family consultants, in addition to completing reports and assessments to be presented in Court, are subject to physical attendance at Court during the matter to provide oral evidence and cross-examination from each party’s legal representatives.

 Family Consultants are subject to rigorous reporting standards, with the primary function of this position to remain unbiased and unobjective to one party’s position.
 The report will typically include all the relevant information relating to the party’s history, the information collected through interviews and assessments relating to behaviour and observation of the parties.
-Whilst this may seem daunting to parties who have not been scrutinised to such lengths prior to this process, the Family Consultant are professional investigators who constantly update and adapt reporting procedures to ensure both parties are heard.
+Whilst this may seem daunting to parties who have not been scrutinised to such lengths prior to this process, the Family Consultant is professional investigators who constantly update and adapt reporting procedures to ensure both parties are heard.